-The logos of Disney's five big brands can be found in a dynamic banner that directly link to movies and shows from those brands, while featured content - like The Mandalorian, The Simpsons and Avatar - all take up the top row.
+The logos of Disney's five big brands can be found in a dynamic banner that directly link to movies and shows from those brands, while featured content – like The Mandalorian, The Simpsons and Avatar – takes up the top row.

 Under the brand banners you'll find the Originals section that highlights content exclusive to the service and, underneath that, a familiar-looking recommended row that you've probably seen on a streaming service like Netflix.

 As you scroll down the homepage, you'll find more categories and groupings that appear to have been editorially curated by Disney – a nice touch compared to the largely programmatic catalog on Netflix.
 It's here you'll find shows and movies you wouldn't normally opt for, and has been compared by one of our editors to opening a present on Christmas not knowing which surprise you're going to get.

 Should you want a tad bit more predictability, there are entire sections just for movies and shows, plus a search function to find exactly what you're looking for.

 It's pretty buried, but in the movies or TV show section there's a drop-down menu to select content by genre with options for Action/Adventure, Animation, Comedy, Documentary, Drama, Kids, Shorts and 4K Ultra HD.

 All-in-all, while nothing here is ground-breaking, the design is easily navigable and allows you to find surprises that you wouldn't have found otherwise in the smart, editorially curated rows.